input-output-hk/marlowe-cardano/doc/marlowe/tutorials/javascript-embedding.rst

 1,000 Ada for 1,000,000.
 The amount of dollars is 100 in our example.

-The API already provides a constructor for the currency ADA, and there isn’t currently a currency symbol in Cardano for dollars, but let us imagine there is, and let’s define it as follows:
+The API already provides a constructor for the currency ADA, and there isn't currently a currency symbol in Cardano for dollars, but let us imagine there is, and let's define it as follows:

 .. code:: typescript